hajar424/HTML5-LocalStorage/README.md

 # LocalStorage
-A simple cookie clicker whitch uses localstorage.
+A simple cookie clicker which uses localstorage.:cookie: